What Matters in Building Vision-Language-Action Models for Generalist Robots: Introduction

-Beyond the diversity of different backbones, for generalist robot policies, including VLAs, the structures are more complex and vary in form.
+\textbf{2.
+How should VLAs be formulated to best leverage VLMs?} Beyond the diversity of different backbones, for generalist robot policies, including VLAs, the structures are more complex and vary in form.
 Based on the most prevalent existing work~\citep{li2023vision, team2024octo, wu2023unleashing, brohan2023rt, kim2024openvla, o2023open, nair2022r3m, jiang2022vima, zhen20243d, black2024pi_0}, we propose a categorization based on 1) how the history and action information are incorporated in VLAs and 2) whether the action space is continuous or discrete.
-As shown in Fig.\ref{fig:texonomy}, four types of structure formulations are considered.
+As shown in Fig. 1b, four types of structure formulations are considered.
 For history information modeling, two forms are identified: 1) \emph{one-step modeling}, which utilizes only the current state or observation to produce actions; and 2) \emph{history modeling}, which processes a sliding window of historical states or observations.
 Regarding the aggregation of history information, we classify it into two approaches: a) \emph{interleaved modeling}, which integrates historical observation and action sequences in an interleaved format; and b) \emph{policy head}, which separately processes each historical step and fuses the information at a distinct policy head for action prediction.
-Different structures leverage the pre-trained VLMs in different ways.
-Hence, they may have different features in terms of robustness, generalization ability, and data efficiency when faced with different types of environments and tasks.
-Therefore, it is practically important but underexplored to understand: \textbf{How} should we \textbf{formulate} VLAs to sufficiently leverage the power of VLMs in practice?
+These above-mentioned formulations leverage the pre-trained VLMs in their different ways.
+Hence, they may have different features in terms of robustness, generalization ability, and data efficiency when faced with various types of environments and tasks.
+Therefore, it is practically important but underexplored to understand: How should we formulate VLAs to sufficiently leverage the power of VLMs in practice?